Create Student and Course Records

 for the new course records you just added.

-If you come across errors in your console, see the troubleshooting page.
+If you come across errors in your console, see Troubleshooting the Developer Tutorial.